monajalal/Kenyan-Food/README.md

 ## Credits/Authors
 Kaihong Wang*, Mona Jalal*, Jefferson Sankara, Yi Zheng, Elaine Nsoesie, Margrit Betke

+## BibTeX for Citing

+@inproceedings{JalalWaJeZhNsBe19,
+  title={Scraping social media photos posted in Kenya and elsewhere to detect and analyze food types}, author={Jalal, Mona and Wang, Kaihong and Jefferson, Sankara and Zheng, Yi and Nsoesie, Elaine O and Betke, Margrit}, booktitle={Proceedings of the 5th International Workshop on Multimedia Assisted Dietary Management}, pages={50--59}, year={2019}
+}

 ## Acknowledgement
 We are grateful to [Shuai Wei](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwijteWTqK_mAhVwkeAKHZdqB84QFjAAegQIARAB&url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fshuai-wei-3b75322a&usg=AOvVaw1-qlowbvWpZBuH40L7Vkrt) for extensive support on getting to run our code work on SCC as well as helping us with various troubleshooting for both our PHP-based scraping and DNN codes.
 Shuai can be reached at shwei@bu.edu